maifeng/customer-review-crawler/README.md

 	samsungTab3.fetchReview();
 	samsungTab3.writeReviewsToDatabase("c:/reviewtest.db", false);
 ```
-Data in the created SQlite database can be managed or exported using tools such as [SQLiteStudio](http://sqlitestudio.pl/) or [RSQLite](http://sandymuspratt.blogspot.com/2012/11/r-and-sqlite-part-1.html)
+Data in the created SQlite database can be managed or exported using tools such as [SQLiteStudio](http://sqlitestudio.pl/) or [RSQLite](http://sandymuspratt.blogspot.com/2012/11/r-and-sqlite-part-1.html).

 ## Get reviews from a product category
-To get all reviews from a product category, first find out the node ID for the category from Amazon.com's url (&node=).
+To get all reviews from a product category, find out the node ID for the category from Amazon.com's url (&node=).
+The node ID will be the first arugument in the GetASINbyNode() constructor.
+Then you should estimate about how many products there are and divide that number by 5, which will be the third argument in GetASINbyNode().
+For example:
 ```java
 	GetTabletASIN getTabletid = new GetASINbyNode("541966%2C1232597011", 1,	300);
 	getTabletid.getIDList();